StableMind/Nextion/README.md

 # Nextion
-Raspberry Pi Python files for reading data from a Nextion screen
+Raspberry Pi Python files for reading and writing data  to and from a Nextion screen